Bayesian Incentive-Compatible Bandit Exploration: Related work

+\citet{ICexplorationGames-ec16,Jieming-multitypes18} take a different conceptual approach which is complementary to ours: rather than making assumptions to ensure that all agents are ``explorable" (\ie can be eventually chosen by an incentive-compatible algorithm), they start with no assumptions, and strive to explore all actions that can possibly be explored.

+A closely related line of work \citep{bastani2017exploiting,kannan2018smoothed,Sven-aistats18,externalities-colt18} considers the ``full revelation" scenario, when each agent sees the full history and chooses an action based on her own incentives.
+This corresponds to the ``greedy algorithm" in multi-armed bandits.
+While the greedy algorithm is known to suffer linear regret in the worst case, it performs well under some (fairly strong) assumptions on the diversity of agent population.

+\xhdr{Information design.} As mentioned in the Introduction, a single round of our model is as a version of the \emph{Bayesian Persuasion} game \citep{Kamenica-aer11} in which the planner's signal is the ``history" of the previous rounds. \citet{Rayo-jpe10} examine a related setting in which a planner incentivizes agents to make better choices via information disclosure. \citet{Ely-jpe15} and \citet{Horner-jpe15} consider information disclosure over time, in very different models: resp., releasing news over time to optimize suspense and surprise, and selling information over time.
+More background on the ``design of information structures" in theoretical economics can be found in \citep{BergemannMorris-infoDesign16,Taneva-infoDesign16}.

-\xhdr{Technical comparison to \citet*{Kremer-JPE14}.} The setting of BIC bandit exploration was introduced in \citet{Kremer-JPE14}.
-While the expected reward is determined by the chosen action, we allow the realized reward to be stochastic. \citet{Kremer-JPE14} mainly focuses on deriving the Bayesian-optimal policy for the case of only two actions and deterministic rewards, and only obtains a preliminary result for stochastic rewards.
-We improve over the latter result in several ways, detailed below.
+\xhdr{Detailed comparison to \citet*{Kremer-JPE14}.} While the expected reward is determined by the chosen action, we allow the realized reward to be stochastic. \citet{Kremer-JPE14} mainly focus on deterministic rewards, and only obtain a preliminary result for stochastic rewards.
+We improve over the latter result in several ways.

 \citet{Kremer-JPE14} only consider the case of two actions, whereas we handle an arbitrary constant number of actions.
 Handling more than two actions is important in practice, because recommendation systems for products or experiences are rarely faced with only binary decisions.
 Further, medical trials with multiple treatments are important, too \citep{Hellmich-multiarm-2001,Freidlin-multiarm-2008,Lancet-multiarm-2014}.
 For multiple actions, convergence to the best action is a new and interesting result on its own, even regardless of the rate of convergence.
 Our extension to more than two actions is technically challenging, requiring several new ideas compared to the two-action case; especially so for the detail-free version.